 Phone numbers for users and service type lines are in high demand and in short supplies for certain area codes.
 I recommend you do not delay and acquire as many phone numbers as you need plus a reasonable amount to spare.
 That being said, please do not practice hoarding, and if you find yourself with numbers in excess, release them back so that someone else can grab them.

-While the user interface may suggest there are no numbers available for certain area codes, your Microsoft Partner has means to request them with the proper justification.
+While the user interface may suggest there are no numbers available for certain area codes, your Microsoft Partner has the means to request them with the proper justification.
 Again reach out to your Microsoft Partner or drop me a line.

 Set E911 Records